xcir/varnishHostStat/README.rst

   * hit rate
     Decision as follows:
-    use fetch     = Miss
+    Fetch to backend = Miss
-    not use fetch = Hit
+    Not fetch        = Hit

 OPTION
 ===========